 Harry Maxson was born and raised in Atlantic Highlands, New Jersey.
 Prior to being drafted for World War II, he worked for the Post Engineers at Fort Hancock, which was only three miles away from his home.
 Maxson also worked for Eisner’s in Red Bank, which made clothes for the soldiers.
 He had a brother who was a part of a bomber crew in Europe.
 Maxson was drafted when his brother came home, so he missed the chance to see him until after the war was over.
 He could never forget that Sunday morning when the Japanese attacked Pearl Harbor; he remembered being shocked about the attack.
 Maxson was drafted soon after Pearl Harbor.
 He was first sent to Fort Dix, where he and sixteen other draftees were selected to be in the 67th Chemical Smoke Generator Company, which was stationed at Fort Hancock.

 Maxson was stationed at Fort Hancock for several months when he did his basic training, and he enjoyed it.
-He remembered when General Gage who oversaw Fort Hancock ordered his company to deploy a smokescreen.
+He remembered when Brigadier General Philip S. Gage, who oversaw Fort Hancock, ordered his company to deploy a smokescreen.
 This caused all of New York City to be shut down!
 Maxson remembered General Gage being yelled at over the phone for his decision.
 The company then was moved to Alabama, where they conducted smokescreen exercises all over the East Coast.
 His most memorable experience was when they deployed a smokescreen over a replica Maginot Line in Florida, which was to be bombed by the Air Force.
 Out of 75 bombs dropped, only one hit its target; and, it was accidental, which proved the effectiveness of the smokescreen.
 He also tested clothing to see if it could resist chemical weaponry; those who were subject to the tests often emerged with terrible blisters and could barely walk.
 Maxson received an award for above and beyond the call of duty for volunteering for this, even though he did not have an option to not do this.